SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 **optional**: You can create an alias for this path so you do not have to write the full command every time.
 From here on, the alias `alias bashlib-solid="node bin/solid.js"` will be asumed to be set!

 ### Authentication
-We will quickly go over the available authentication options:
+Before being able to execute any commands, an authenticated connection needs to be made.
+There are a few options to establish this connection.

 #### CLI Authentication
 *compatbility: CSSv4.0.0 - current*

-##### Creating a Client Credentials token
+##### Using the *auth* Command to Create a Client Credentials token
 A first function of the `Bashlib-solid` module is the creation of a [Client Credentials token](https://github.com/CommunitySolidServer/CommunitySolidServer/blob/main/documentation/markdown/usage/client-credentials.md).
 These tokens allow the user to authenticate without requiring user interaction by having them authenticate using a browser window.